 - Opportunity to help track koalas and keep them safe

-Koalas and NSW are not two things you often hear together.
-Koalas and Sydney are definitely not.
+Koalas and NSW are 2 things you don’t often hear together.
+Koalas and Sydney definitely aren’t.
 But a little bit of Googling and there’s records of them being seen within the city limits.
 Having previously only seen them in Queensland and Victoria, the idea of seeing them in our own backyard was way too exciting to leave unchecked.

 Using KoalaTracker and SavetheKoala we found a number of old records from 2015, mostly concentrated on a small patch of Gum Forest near Campbelltown; an area called Smiths Creek Reserve.
 It’s only 250m wide and around 3km long.
 A bit different to the usual Koala haunts.
 With no recent sightings, we were going to have to cover as much forest as possible and check every tree!

 Armed with cameras and binoculars we set out.
 It didn’t take long to realise this is a special place.
 King Parrots flew back and forth over our heads, Eastern Rosella sat like Christmas decorations in the trees and a Grey Goshawk shot through the jumble of tree branches like a bullet, sending smaller birds scattering for cover.
 Only half an hour in and my day was already made!

 For the next few hours, we criss-crossed the reserve, staring intently into trees, scanning through binoculars and doubling back on ourselves whenever we reached the swollen creek running through the middle.
 In the thicker parts of the forest the non-avian life was equally as impressive.
 Daytime moths, swallowtail butterflies and even a Red Bellied Black Snake were all ticked off as we made our way around.

 With rain showers moving in and out, decreasing supplies and expectation for a Koala on the decline we started making plans to head home.
 Heading out of the south end of the reserve we found a large information sign: